nellirism/alloculator/README.md

 - Offline entries should be added to tracker.

-## _In order to achieve OFFLINE SUPPORT, a manifest file and a service worker file must be created._
+## _A manifest file and a service worker file must be created in order to achieve offline functionality._

 ### Manifest `manifest.webmanifest`